One Night in Miami… review at the Donmar Warehouse – ‘charismatic performances’

 Powers’ play is not structurally adventurous.
 The men conveniently vacate the room at regular intervals to allow other conversations to take place, and it often feels as if they’re explaining things to each other they would already know.

-Kwame Kwei-Armah’s production, a version of which was staged at the Baltimore Drama Centre last year, can also feel static at times, but he’s assembled a charismatic and engaging cast who successfully humanise these mythic individuals.
-There are some seriously sweet moments too, particularly when Arinze Kene’s Cooke serenades the audience with You Send Me.
+Kwame Kwei-Armah’s production, a version of which was staged at the Baltimore Drama Centre last year, can also feel static at times, but it benefits from an incredibly charismatic cast, all of whom are successful in humanising these mythic individuals.

-Sope Dirisu captures Ali’s youthful vigour and sublime confidence even if he lacks the man’s magnetic intensity, but it’s Francois Battiste’s Malcolm X who emerges as the most complex character – he’s on a different point in his journey to the rest of them.
+Sope Dirisu captures Ali’s youthful vigour and sublime confidence even if he lacks the man’s magnetic intensity.
+When Arinze Kene’s Cooke serenades the audience with You Send Me, it’s a seriously sweet moment.
+But it’s Francois Battiste’s Malcolm X who emerges as the most complex character – he’s on a different point in his journey to the rest of them.

 We need your help…